1961 Syrian constitutional referendum

 A constitutional referendum was held in Syria on 1 December 1961.
-Voters had the choice of submitting a green ballot marked "I am in favour of the temporary constitution" or a red one marked "I am against the temporary constitution".
+Voters had the choice of submitting a green ballot marked "I am in favour of the Provisional Constitution" or a red one marked "I am against the Provisional Constitution".
 However, the ballot was not secret, and votes were made in the presence of an official.
-The temporary constitution was approved by 97.1% of voters.
+The Provisional Constitution was approved by 97% of voters.